5jt/dyalog-cookbook/manuscript/structure.md

 Could not be simpler.
 If your user has a Dyalog interpreter, she can also save and send you the crash workspace if your program hits an execution error.
 But she will also be able to read your code -- which might be more than you wish for.

-If she doesn't have an interpreter, and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time DLL[^ext] with the workspace.
-The Run-Time DLL will not allow the program to suspend, so when the program breaks the task will vanish, and your user won't see your code.
+If she doesn't have an interpreter, and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time interpreter[^ext] with the workspace.
+The Run-Time interpreter will not allow the program to suspend, so when the program breaks the task will vanish, and your user won't see your code.
 All right so far.
 But she will also not have a crash workspace to send you.
 So you need your program to catch and report any errors before it dies.

 ### Send an executable file (EXE)

 This is the simplest form of the program to install, because there is nothing else it needs to run: everything is embedded within the EXE.
-You export the workspace as an EXE, which can have the Dyalog Run-Time DLL bound into it.
+You export the workspace as an EXE, which can have the Dyalog Run-Time interpreter bound into it.
 The code cannot be read.
 As with the workspace-based runtime above, your program cannot suspend, so you need it to catch and report any errors before dying.

 We'll do that!